gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [new Gradle TestKit user guide chapter](userguide/test_kit.html) for more information.

+### Rule based model configuration (i)

+Gradle 2.5 brings significant enhancements to the visualization of Rule based model configuration.
+The additional detail included in the model report, along with improvements to build errors, provides deep insight into what the model space looks like.

+The information included on the model report such as: what created a rule, where a rule was created, which rules apply to an element, the order in which rules are applied and the value of a particular model element are instrumental in understanding the state and relationships of the model space.

+The improvements to the error report generated, when a rule's inputs and/or subjects fail to bind, make it easier for build authors to pinpoint the root cause of build configuration errors.
+These improvements present the build author with vital debugging information such as:
+    * Which inputs or subjects could not be bound.
+    * Where, in the build script, the missing rule dependency was identified.
+    * The model path to the model element with the failure.
+    * Which method parameter, on a method rule, could not be bound.
+    * Suggestions as to which inputs/subjects could be used to successfully bind.

+See the [Rule based model configuration user guide chapter](userguide/new_model.html) for more information.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.